-I was born in Pasadena, CA, which anyone will tell you is a very safe place to live, but in between the time I was born and where I am now, I’ve had two concussions, cracked my front tooth, split open my lip, been stung by a stingray, and broken my arm (all the way up to my shoulder).
+I was born in Pasadena, California, which anyone will tell you is a very safe place to live, but since I was born, I’ve had two concussions, cracked my front tooth, split open my lip, been stung by a stingray, and broken my arm (all the way up to my shoulder).
 When the cast came off I had a scar on my elbow in the shape of a nipple.
 I have a scar on my chin where I cut it wide open falling out of bed.
 I have scars on my knees from playing little league as a little girl and then softball as a Panda at an all-girls high school in L.A.
 During one practice I blacked out and fell on my face in center field and got a scab on my upper lip in the exact shape of Hitler’s mustache.
 Luckily, it didn’t leave a mark.

-I went to Santa Fe University of Art and Design (formerly the College of Santa Fe), where I played cricket recreationally and didn’t get hurt once.
-I got a B.A. in creative writing and studio art and then an M.F.A. in fiction from Vermont College of Fine Arts; I wrote my thesis on satire + humor, though I often write stories that aren’t funny at all.
+I went to the College of Santa Fe (which was later briefly called Santa Fe University of Art and Design before it went out of business), where I played cricket recreationally and didn’t get hurt once.
+I got a B.A. in creative writing and art, and then an M.F.A. in fiction from Vermont College of Fine Arts; I wrote my thesis on satire and humor, though I often write stories that aren’t funny at all.

-I live in Brooklyn and work as a writer and editor, a job you’d think is pretty safe, but in the past few years I’ve been thrown from my bike twice, torn my rotator cuff, and undergone minor toe surgery.
+I live in Brooklyn and work as a writer and editor, a job you’d think is pretty safe, but in the past few years I’ve been thrown from my bike twice, torn my rotator cuff, twisted my knee, and undergone minor toe surgery.
 Keep your fingers crossed for me.

 Speed read my CV

 Before all the stuff I do now, I co-founded food + design platform MOLD while working as a senior editor at Conde Nast (Details, RIP).
-I’ve held editor positions at Adobe, The Architect’s Newspaper, and The Sundance Channel; my writing has appeared in New York Magazine, Interview, Print, Frieze, Slate, The Paris Review’s The Daily, Art in America, Artforum, Departures, V Magazine, Cool Hunting, and Core77.
-I’ve also ghost-written for TED speakers (you think they write all that themselves?).
+I’ve held editor positions at Adobe, The Architect’s Newspaper, and The Sundance Channel; my writing has appeared in New York Magazine, The Paris Review Daily, Interview, Print, Frieze, Slate, Art in America, Artforum, Departures, V Magazine, Cool Hunting, and Core77.
+I’ve also ghost-written for TED speakers (you think they write all that stuff themselves?).

 Illustration by Isabel Castillo Guijarro